 In fall 2017, Utah State University implemented a comprehensive sexual misconduct prevention strategy, which was recommended by the university's sexual violence Prevention, Education, and Training Working Group.
 With this strategy, we seek to prevent all forms of sexual misconduct as well as help victims feel more comfortable coming forward to report their experiences.
-The strategy is reviewed on an annual basis by the university’s sexual violence Implementation and Coordination Committee, and progress is regularly assessed by the Office of Equity Prevention Specialists and USU Title IX Coordinator.
+The strategy is reviewed on an annual basis by the university’s Implementation and Coordinating Committee, and progress is regularly assessed by the Office of Equity Prevention Specialists and USU Title IX Coordinator.

 Mandatory Student Sexual Misconduct Prevention Training

 As part of our comprehensive health and safety program, USU requires all students who are enrolled in a non-certificate degree-granting program for 6 credit hours or more per semester to participate in a sexual misconduct prevention training each academic year.
 These trainings will empower students to make informed decisions about issues that affect our USU community.

 Incoming and continuing students who do not complete their assigned sexual misconduct prevention training by the start of the registration period have a hold placed on their accounts, which prevents them from registering for future semesters.
 USU had previously offered the online sexual misconduct prevention course to incoming students on an optional basis, but adding a "hard mandate" has driven course completion by students up to near 100 percent each semester.

 Learn more about USU's student sexual misconduct prevention trainings.

 All first-year and transfer undergraduate and graduate students, as well as students returning from a leave of absence, are required to complete a sexual misconduct prevention training in the first few months of their first semester at USU.
 This training addresses sexual misconduct behaviors along with information about bystander intervention strategies, healthy relationships, and support resources and reporting options.